 He would continue,

-So, with AD, I don’t if I would change anything, and he is one of the greatest players that we’ve seen in a long time.
+So, with AD, I don’t if I would change anything, and he is one of the greatest players we’ve seen in a long time.
 How do you critique someone like that?
 He does everything you want in a player.
-He can shoot threes, great on the post, handles the ball, makes the right passes, and great on defense.
+He can shoot threes, is great in the post, handles the ball, makes the right passes, and is great on defense.
 Like how do you critique that guy.”

 Anthony Davis averaged 21.8 points, 7.9 rebounds, and 3.1 per game in 36 games this season.